-Chairperson: Steven G. Driese
+Chairperson: Stacy C. Atchley

-Graduate Program Director: Stephen I. Dworkin
+Graduate Program Director: Steven G. Driese

 The Department of Geology offers graduate work leading to the Master of Science in geology, the Master of Arts in earth science, and the Doctor of Philosophy in geology.
-Opportunities for research and specialization include theses in: (1) hydrogeology and hydrology; (2) environmental geology, urban geology, geomorphology, Quaternary geology, pedology and soil genesis, and wetlands; (3) geophysics; (4) petroleum geology and stratigraphy; (5) structural geology and tectonics; (6) paleoclimatology, sedimentology, sedimentary petrology, sedimentary geochemistry, and paleopedology; (7) paleobotany, invertebrate paleontology, paleoecology, and modern carbonate environments; (8) igneous petrology and volcanology; (9) geoarchaeology; (10) paleomagnetism and (11) organic geochemistry and biochemistry.
+Opportunities for research and specialization include theses and dissertations in: (1) hydrogeology and hydrology; (2) environmental geology, urban geology, geomorphology, Quaternary geology and geochronology, pedology and soil genesis, and wetlands; (3) solid earth and applied geophysics; (4) petroleum geology and stratigraphy; (5) structural geology and tectonics; (6) paleoclimatology, sedimentology, sedimentary petrology, sedimentary geochemistry, and paleopedology; (7) paleobotany, invertebrate paleontology, paleoecology, and modern carbonate environments; (8) igneous petrology and volcanology; (9) geoarchaeology; (10) paleomagnetism and (11) organic geochemistry and biochemistry.